Kivo0/Visual-Servoing-ROS/README.md

 - one small tag of *7x7 cm*
 - one tiny tag of *5x5 cm*

 During the usage of one-tag set ups, we devised a new approach, which will involve the usage of a smaller tag, forming a pair of to tags, to counter the various issues, when the tobot approaches the target withing the distance of several centimeters.
 Generally, at that point the bigger tag doesn't fit in the field of view of Kinect, therefore we needed a smaller tag, but at the same time the approach should have still handled good distances.
-For this reason, it was decided to use both tags at the same time - bigger and smaller.
+For this reason, it was decided to use **both tags at the same time - bigger and smaller.**

 The sizes can depend on the distance, but the general idea is that the small tag handles the closest possible positioning of the robot, while the bigger one everything else.
 Several multiple-tag set ups used by our team are listed below:
 - two tags: *15x15 cm* + *10x10 cm*
 - two tags: *15x15 cm* + *7x7 cm*
-- two tags: *15x15 cm* + *5x5 cm*
+- **two tags: *15x15 cm* + *5x5 cm***
 - two tags: *10x10 cm* + *7x7 cm*
 - two tags: *10x10 cm* + *5x5 cm*
 - two tags: *7x7 cm* + *5x5 cm*

 At the moment, we are using *15x15 cm* + *5x5 cm* set.
 One might wonder, how the multiple tag detection is handled.
 For this purpose **ar_large_markers_kinect.launch** file can be accessed and the parameters there, corresponding to the parameters of the tags, can be observed.
 We found out, that true multiple tag handling doesn't need to be implemented i.e. positioning of each tag in respect to each other are not necessary for our purpose.
 Therefore, only the biggest tag size is put in the aforementioned .launch file.
 In addition, both tags are exactly the same, not considering the size.
 So when the robot approaches the target and starts to lose the bigger tag from time to time, the smaller one compensates for these losses until the biggest one is lost completely or appears to be detected very rarely, and the small one is detected constantly due to it's smaller size.

-This solution drastically improves the precision and detection uptime, making it nearly flawless.
+This solution drastically improves **precision and detection uptime** "uptime is the time in which the kinect detects the target in this case it changed from alternating to steady continious signal" , making it nearly flawless.
 It is advised to use two tags at all times, when up-close fine positioning is required.

    #### Searching for Target!
    first part of the alogrithm after the robot arrives near the ***"marker"*** the search phase begins which is the first phase of our algorithm, its completed directly after the **first mapping and localization phase ends** = "letting the turtlebot localize itself and go near to the loading marker to load the goods". the search is done by rotating the robot continously more than 360&deg; untill it detects our marker then it attacks the marker and kills it! please see our failed trials >>>link here<<<<<<<